Flashback : Dallas

 *

-A few screenshots from the government footage (all of these are quite big — click for larger images).
-The one at the top shows Special Agent John Joe Howlett sitting at the sixth floor window, as if holding a rifle.
+Below, a few screenshots from the government footage.
+The one at the top of this post shows Special Agent John Joe Howlett sitting at the sixth-floor window, as if holding a rifle.

 Below, Elm St. looking east from Dealey Plaza, with the white Records Building at center right.